johansan/obsidian-featured-image/README.md

 Featured Image is an Obsidian plugin that automatically finds and sets thumbnail images for your notes.
 It detects the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) in each document, downloads external images locally for instant loading, and creates optimized resized thumbnails.

+Main use case for Featured Image is when you want a property with an image in each markdown file, typically for bases or Dataviews.

-Before Notebook Navigator version 2.0 this was the preferred way to generate image thumbnails for Notebook Navigator.
-However as of version 2.0 thumbnail-generation is now built into Notebook Navigator and saved to a dedicated database separate from the vault.
+**Important!
+Before Notebook Navigator version 2.0 was released this was the preferred way to generate image thumbnails for Notebook Navigator.
+However, as of version 2.0 the thumbnail-generation is now built into Notebook Navigator and saved to a dedicated database separate from the vault.**

+**This means Featured Image is no longer needed for Notebook Navigator.**

 If you enjoy using Featured Image, please consider [buying me a coffee](https://buymeacoffee.com/johansan) or [Sponsor on GitHub ❤️](https://github.com/sponsors/johansan).